mtxslv/embedded.ai.mtxslv/projects/other_projects/week_8/README.md

 |twilight-sweep-8 | 0.984          |
 |splendid-sweep-11| 0.9784         |

-and only two with an "low" accuracy
+and only two with "low" accuracies

 | automatic name  | train accuracy |
 | :--:            |      :---:     |